daniel1noble/ecoevo_1000/README.md

 The goal of this Hackathon is to quantify various attributes of first 1000 preprints to better understand preprint practices and publication pathways in Ecology and Evolution.
 There are currently well >1100 preprints on the new *EcoEvoRxiv*, which was established in 2018.

+The aims of this project are to determine:
+1) how long it takes for a preprint to become published, and how many preprints remain unpublished;
+2) what countries make use of preprints;
+3) how career stage and gender impact preprint use;
+4) whether data and code are more likely to be shared in preprints; and
+5) the extent to which authors make use of preprint servers for registered reports and community driven peer review.

 ### Hackathon Participants
 Anyone registered for the [SORTEE conference](https://events.humanitix.com/sortee-conference-2023-e8dqpa5c) is welcome to join the Hackathon which will take place October, 17th 2023 (8:30-10:30 PM AEST).
 The Hackathon will be held virtually via [Zoom](https://anu.zoom.us/j/82267359721?pwd=V0JGZHhTMzlNSTM1MjdoblVGZGh2dz09) and run by Daniel Noble, Shinichi Nakagawa and Malgorzata Lagisz as part of the SORTEE conference.